 Training Stage Learning outcomes Teaching & Learning Strategies Assessment TS1 Be able to: 1.1 Apply accepted clinical guidelines and algorithms to prioritise treatment of a patient.
-1.2 Prioritise the essential tasks in a medium complexity patient wi acuity. ith low SEP, SDL, ST WBA, ITA, FEx 1.3 Manage more than one task and more than one patient at a tin with guidance. ne, 1.4 Respond to a surge in patient presentations by altering work ra te.
-TS2 Be able to: 2.1 Prioritise the assessment and management of a patient using t paucity of available information. he 2.2 Prioritise essential tasks in any medium complexity patient.
-2.3 Adapt workload priorities in response to deterioration in a paticircumstances or condition.
-WBA, ITA, FEx 2.4 Simultaneously assess and manage multiple patients of any ag simple presentations. e with 2.5 Respond to a surge in patient presentations by accepting redeployment to different areas of the department.
+1.2 Prioritise the essential tasks in a medium complexity patient with low acuity.
+WBA, ITA, FEx 1.3 Manage more than one task and more than one patient at a time, with guidance.
+1.4 Respond to a surge in patient presentations by altering work rate.
+TS2 Be able to: 2.1 Prioritise the assessment and management of a patient using the paucity of available information.
+2.2 Prioritise essential tasks in any medium complexity patient.
+2.3 Adapt workload priorities in response to deterioration in a patient's circumstances or condition.
+SEP, SDL, ST WBA, ITA, FEx 2.4 Simultaneously assess and manage multiple patients of any age with simple presentations.
+2.5 Respond to a surge in patient presentations by accepting redeployment to different areas of the department.
 TS3 Be able to: 3.1 Prioritise the assessment and management of a patient with a critically acute presentation.
 3.2 Prioritise the essential tasks in a high complexity patient.
-3.3 Adapt workload priorities in response to changes in departmen needs. stal SEP, SDL, ST WBA, ITA, FEx 3.4 Simultaneously assess and manage multiple patients of any ag complex presentations. e with 3.5 Respond to a surge in patient presentations by reprioritising workload.
-TS4 Be able to: 4.1 Prioritise the essential tasks in a patient with a rare presentation on.
+3.3 Adapt workload priorities in response to changes in departmental needs.
+SEP, SDL, ST WBA, ITA, FEx 3.4 Simultaneously assess and manage multiple patients of any age with complex presentations.
+3.5 Respond to a surge in patient presentations by reprioritising workload.
+TS4 Be able to: 4.1 Prioritise the essential tasks in a patient with a rare presentation.
 4.2 Delegate specific tasks from their own workload appropriately, according to departmental needs.
 4.3 Simultaneously assess a critically ill or injured patient whilst overseeing other patients in the ED.
-SEP, SDL, ST WBA, ITA, FEx 4.4 Recognise an acute and sustained disaster situation and activa appropriate organisational response. te the 4.5 Apply modified risk stratification and prioritisation processes d patient surges and disasters. uring
+SEP, SDL, ST WBA, ITA, FEx 4.4 Recognise an acute and sustained disaster situation and activate the appropriate organisational response.
+4.5 Apply modified risk stratification and prioritisation processes during patient surges and disasters.